AnthonyDickson/bacteria-project/README.md

 To help prevent overfitting the CNN I first train a single instance of the CNN model before performing cross-validation.
 I train the model for 1000 episodes and use early stopping so that training is stopped if the validation loss does not decrease for more than 10 epochs.
 I then round the epoch number that the training stopped on down the nearest 100.
+For the number of epochs used in the final experiments see [Appendix II: CNN Parameters](#appendix-ii-cnn-parameters).

 The random state is set to the same value across different modules (e.g. train_test_split, RandomForest initialisation) to ensure results can be reproduced consistently.
 I have not covered every case or have I even been very thorough with this, but I believe I have done enough to ensure that the data is always split in the same way and ensemble models like RandomForest have the same sub-models.